cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* Platform teams continuously seek ways to improve the metrics they watch and the way they gather data
+* Platform teams continuously seek ways to improve the metrics they watch and the way they gather data.
-* Sensitivity to [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law): "When a measure becomes a target, it ceases to be a good measure."
+* The organization is familiar with and sensitive to [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law): "When a measure becomes a target, it ceases to be a good measure."
-* Metrics and telemetry gathered is continuously evaluated for true insight and value
+* Metrics and telemetry gathered is continuously evaluated for true insight and value.
-* Metric data management is well supported, such as standard platform capabilities to manage data lakes and derive insights
+* Metric data management is well supported, such as standard platform capabilities to manage data lakes and derive insights.
-* Cross-departmental collaboration is encouraged to avoid data silos and enable effective feedback cycles
+* Cross-departmental collaboration is encouraged to avoid data silos and enable effective feedback cycles.

-##### Examples Scenarios:
+##### Example Scenarios:

 * Over time the organization has collected data indicating a rise in build time of over 15%.
 This triggers negative developer experiences and once triggered, even if the build time is reduced below the original time, developers stay frustrated for longer.
 This insight drives the build team to set and adhere to a Service Level Objective (SLO), which enables early identification and improvement before instigating the negative cycle with their users.